tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 ```

 ## Output Explanation
-The first block give some stats trying to describe the quality of the output parameters
+The first block give some stats trying to describe the quality of the parameters that were found
 ```
 samples:         11
 total cost:      0.254896